About Exist Green

 Beyond refill

 Refill is one visible part of the model, but not the whole of it.
-At Exist Green, the work also goes further upstream, through housemade production, reusable farm bins, bulk formats, and select closed-loop supplier systems that reduce packaging before it ever reaches the shelf.
-That means reuse is not only something a customer sees at the counter, but something built into how products are sourced, handled, and moved through the store from the start.
-The shop also offers free compost drop-off for customers through a partnership with Hillside Solutions, closing the loop on food scraps and compostable end-of-life products.
+The work also goes further upstream, through housemade production, reusable farm bins, bulk formats, and select closed-loop supplier systems that reduce packaging before it ever reaches the shelf.

 A more careful screen